AXA launches "SmartStudent Overseas" to provide comprehensive protection for overseas studies

 Four market-leading features with medical coverage up to HKD2,000,000

-HONG KONG SAR - Media OutReach - 19 July 2021 - AXA Hong Kong and Macau ("AXA") is pleased to announce the launch of "SmartStudent Overseas" to provide comprehensive protection for students studying abroad with home-to-home coverage, even during internship, working part-time or going on excursions.
+Hong Kong, July 19, 2021 /PRNewswire/ -- AXA Hong Kong and Macau ("AXA") is pleased to announce the launch of "SmartStudent Overseas" to provide comprehensive protection for students studying abroad with home-to-home coverage, even during internship, working part-time or going on excursions.
 "SmartStudent Overseas" features four market-leading highlights for a broad age group of students from 10 to 35:

 - Best medical expense coverage up to HKD2,000,000